-- 30-year fixed rates fell by 3 basis points to 2.96% in the week.
-This time last year, rates had stood at 3.21%.
-The average fee rose from 0.6 to 0.7 points.
+- 30-year fixed rates slipped by three basis points to 6.58%.
+This time last year, rates stood at 3.10%.

-- 5-year fixed rates decreased by 9 basis points to 2.55%.
-Rates were down by 55 points from 3.10% a year ago.
-The average fee remained unchanged at 0.2 points.
+- 15-year fixed rates fell by eight basis points to 5.90%.
+Rates were up by 348 basis points from 2.42% a year ago.

 According to Freddie Mac,

 - Mortgage rates continued to fall, though increased mortgage rate volatility has tested buyer demand.